minhajuddinkhan/nginx/README.md

-# nginx - circle ci
+# nginx - circle ci - ansible playbooks

 trying to run shit with nginx and cirlceCi